Updated: Mar 23

-Primary Author: Hannah Welling, BSc (Hons), MSc (c) Contributing Authors: Roma Dhamanaskar BSc (Hons), MBE (Master of Bioethics) & Kayla Benjamin BMSc (Hons), MSc (c).
+Primary Author: Hannah Wellings, BSc (Hons), MSc (c) Contributing Authors: Roma Dhamanaskar, BSc (Hons), MBE (Master of Bioethics) & Kayla Benjamin, BMSc (Hons), MSc (c).
 Illustrations by Alex McPhail, BA (Hons)

-In this post we will discuss the impact of COVID-19 on the unpaid and paid care work provided by womxn at home and in the workforce, addressing topics such as:
+In this post we will discuss the impact of COVID-19 on the unpaid and paid care work provided by women at home and in the workforce, addressing topics such as:

 It is important to acknowledge that most of the research completed regarding the gendered impacts of COVID-19 and care focuses primarily on cisgender men and women and heterosexual couples.
 This piece does not encapsulate the COVID-19 experiences of gender diverse folks and their partnerships.
 Further, much of the care work and needs are related to couples who have children under the age of 18.
 At the outset of the pandemic, COVID-19 was regarded as the ‘great equalizer’, meaning the virus (SARS-CoV-2) and following disease had the same risk of infection, illness and death for individuals regardless of their position in society.
 We acknowledge that this is not a lived reality and is not reflected in the data.
 It is understood that systemic barriers and how they intersect with an individual’s position in society affect how folks experience the primary (physical health) and secondary (economic and social) impacts of the viral spread, COVID-19 disease and government responses.

 COVID-19 and the resurgence of traditional gender roles